American English Consonants Pronunciation Practice

 The consonant sounds in English are quite different from the consonant sounds in other languages.
 Perhaps your native language doesn’t have the Ch sound as in “chicken,” or the Th sound as in “thanks.”
 Maybe you’ve wondered how native English speakers move their mouth, lips, and tongue to make the sound of English.
 Well, you will learn all about how to correctly move your mouth to pronounce English which will result in reducing your non-English accent.

 For each of the consonant sounds, you will first learn how to shape your mouth.
 You’ll see a short video clip during the lecture that demonstrates how to make the sound.
 Then, you’ll practice the basic sound itself, then words using the sound in various positions, and finally sentences that have words using those consonant sounds.
-Then there exercises contrasting two of the sounds, like B & V or S and Sh.
+Then there are exercises contrasting two of the sounds, like B & V or S and Sh.

 In addition, in each section of the course, there are some practice exercises which are stories that have lots of the target words in them.
 Finally, to help you check your understanding and progress, each section has a listening quiz which is based on the consonants you studied.